Newbury Building Society

 • ‘Share account’ is a savings account opened by one or more individuals where the money deposited is for the benefit of themselves, and they are eligible to membership of the Society (as defined in the ‘Rules’).

-4. If we make a change that is to your disadvantage, we will send you a personal notice (email or letter) at least 30 days before the change takes effect, and 2 months before for changes relating to payment services.
+4. If we make a change to these conditions and any account type specific conditions that is to your disadvantage, we will send you a personal notice (email or letter) at least 30 days before the change takes effect, and 2 months before changes relating to payment services.
 We will also put notices in our branches and on our website.
 When communicating the change, we will consider the impact of the change and how much notice is required for a withdrawal on your account.

 5. For accounts other than fixed term accounts, if you do not accept a change under Condition 1.4, you may, at any time before the change comes into effect, close your account without having to pay any charge or lose any interest for doing this.
-Otherwise, you will be considered to have
+Otherwise, you will

-accepted the change.
+be considered to have accepted the change.
 You can ask for a copy of the latest General Savings Terms and Conditions and the specific conditions that apply to your account type at any time.
-You can do this by asking at any of our branches, head office or visiting our our website.
+You can do this by asking at any of our branches, head office or visiting our website www.newbury.co.uk.

 6. For fixed term accounts, we will only make a change under Condition 1.4 to: